QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     Distributions.pdf(d::OurTruncatedExponential, x) = d.α *exp(-d.α * x)/exp(-d.α * d.xmax)
     Distributions.minimum(d::OurTruncatedExponential) = 0
     Distributions.maximum(d::OurTruncatedExponential) = d.xmax
-    # ... should do all of them, but this was enough
+    # ... should implement all of them, but this was enough

 To demonstrate this